 Using everything you know about HTML, MJML simplifies the code for you so you don’t have to worry about writing lines beyond lines of code to accommodate different devices and inboxes.
 An email that could be hundreds of lines of code, can be written in less than 50.
 Speed matters.

 It’s no secret how important email marketing is to universities, from recruitment and fundraising to simply communicating campus activities.
-As a marketer in higher education you already understand this, however hopefully this article outlined some of the often overlooked aspects of email marketing in higher education institutions.
+As a marketer in universities, you already understand this, however hopefully this article outlined some of the often overlooked aspects of email marketing in universities.

 This semester’s exam is a practical exam.
 You can choose your own assignment, either: